-Surviving Winter – people in Cornwall need your help
+Surviving Winter – people across Cornwall and the Isles of Scilly need your help

-We are appealing to anyone who receives the Winter Fuel Payment but does not need some or all of it to donate to the Surviving Winter campaign.
-Donations are also welcome from those who do not receive the Winter Fuel allowance wishing to support the campaign.
+We are appealing to anyone who receives the Winter Fuel Payment or will receive the new Pensioner Cost of Living Payment, but does not need some or all of it, to donate the payment to the CCF Surviving Winter appeal.
+Donations are also invited from people who do not receive either of these allowances but still wish to support the campaign.

 The aim is to help people in Cornwall and the Isles of Scilly stay warm and well this winter.
 The campaign, associated with the UK-wide Surviving Winter appeal, is encouraging individuals to raise funds to help elderly and vulnerable residents across the county who are suffering throughout the winter due to high energy prices, lack of access to hot food and energy efficiency issues.

-Last winter, the Surviving Winter fund awarded grants totalling £19,500, helping people suffering fuel poverty or severe hardship associated with their living conditions.
+Last winter, the Surviving Winter fund awarded 52 grants totaling £198,130 helping an estimated 7,000 people suffering fuel poverty or severe hardship associated with their living conditions.

 To help us help more people this winter, please: